-'Abu Lu Lu Ah' was the name given to Phiroz Nahavandi a Persian slave who had been taken prisoner in Byzantine and sold in Medina to an Arab by the name of Al Mughirh.
-Phiroz was witness to the atrocities committed against Persian women and children who were taken prisoner and sold in the slave markets of Mecca and Madina.
-When the city of Nahavand was captured in the seventh year of Umar's rule (640 CE) the women and children of Nahavand were sold in Madian, Phiroze heart ached to see their suffering and humiliation.
+Abu Lu Lu Ah' was the name given to Phiruz1 Nahavandi, a Persian who had been taken prisoner in Byzantine and sold as a slave in Medina to an Arab named Al Mughirah.
+Phiruz witnessed the atrocities committed against Persian women and children who were taken prisoner and sold in the slave markets of Mecca and Medina.
+When the city of Nahavand was captured in the seventh year of Khalifa Umar's rule (640 CE), the women and children of Nahavand were sold in Madina; Phiruz's heart ached to see their suffering and humiliation.

-'When the prisoners that were taken at Nihawand were brought to Medina, a servant of al-Mughirah b.
+"When the prisoners taken at Nihawand were brought to Medina, a servant of al-Mughirah b.
 Shu'bah, Abu Lu'lu'ah Fayruz, could not meet any young captive without caressing his head and bursting into tears, wailing, "'Umar has consumed my liver!"
-1
+2

-Phiroze was a capable artisan and although a slave was free to work but had to pay his master part of his earnings.
-So he was able to rescue a small Persian girl by buying her in the slave market and adopting her as his daughter.
-One day Phiroze meets Umar in the market and pleads with him for justice.
+Phiruz was a capable artisan and, as a slave, had to pay his master part of his earnings.
+He had some savings and was able to rescue a small Persian girl by buying her in the slave market and adopting her as his daughter.
+One day Phiruz meets Umar in the market and pleads with him for justice.

-'Umar went out one day to wander around the market.
-He was met by Abu Lu'lu'ah, a young Persian slave of al-Mughirah b.
+"Umar went out one day to wander around the market.
+He met Abu Lu'lu'ah, a young Persian slave of al-Mughirah b.
 Shu'bah, who said, "Help me, Commander of the Faithful, against al-Mughirah b.
-Shu bah, for I pay a great deal of tax."
+Shu 'bah, for I pay a great deal of tax."
 "How much?" enquired ('Umar).
 "Two dirhams a day," was the reply.
 "What is your trade?" asked ('Umar). "[I am] a carpenter, stonemason, and smith," he replied.
-"I do not think your tax is a lot given the work you do," ('Umar) said.
+"I do not think your tax is a lot, given the work you do," ('Umar) said.
 "I have heard that you claim you could make a mill that will grind by wind power if you wished."
 He replied that he could. ('Umar) asked him to make him a mill.
 (Abu Lu'lu'ah) replied, "If you survive, I shall certainly make you a mill that will be the talk of everyone in both East and West!"
 Then (Abu Lulu ah) left ('Umar), who said [to himself], "That slave has just threatened me!"
 Then he went off home.
-2
+3

-Phiroze was friends with two other slaves, Hurmuzan and a Christian Byzantinian by the name of Jufaynah.
-Slaves were not allowed to own or carry any weapon but Phiroze with the help of his friends and his skills as a blacksmith managed to make a two sided dagger 3 with its handle in the middle.
+Phiruz was friends with two other slaves, Hurmuzan and a Christian Byzantinian named Jufaynah.
+Slaves were not allowed to own or carry weapons, but Phiruz, with his friends' help and his blacksmith skills, made a two-sided dagger with its handle in the middle.

-"That morning 'Umar went out to prayers; he used to assign certain men to see to the lines (of those praying) and when they were straight, he would come and proclaim "God is great!"
+"That morning 'Umar went out to prayers; he used to assign certain men to see to the lines (of those praying), and when they were straight, he would come and proclaim "God is great!"
 Abu Lu'lu'ah slipped in among the people, carrying in his hand a dagger with two blades and its shaft in the middle.
 He struck 'Umar six blows, one of which was below his navel, and this was the one which killed him.
-(Abu Lulu'ah) also killed Kulayb b.
+(Abu Lu lu'ah) also killed Kulayb b.
 Abi al-Bukayr al-Laythi, who was behind ('Umar).
-When ('Umar) felt the heat of the weapon, he fell and said, "Is 'Abd al-Rahman b.
+When ('Umar) felt the weapon's heat, he fell and said, "Is 'Abd al-Rahman b.
 'Awf among the crowd?"
 They said, "Yes, Commander of the Faithful, he is here." ('Umar) said [to 'Abd al-Rahman], "Come forward and lead the people in prayer."
-So 'Abd al-Rahman led the people in prayer, while 'Umar lay prostrate.
+So 'Abd al-Rahman led the people in prayer while 'Umar lay prostrate.
 Then he was carried away and brought into his house.4